Home - Heliophysics Group

 - Yannis Zouganelis, ESAC

-The meetings are held every week, Fridays between 10:00 - 11:00 CET, both at ESTEC and ESAC (videoconference).
+The meetings are held every week, Wednesdays between 15:00 - 16:00 CET, both at ESTEC and ESAC (videoconference).

 Each week it is the responsibility of a different person to lead the discussions.
 They can either give a seminar about some of their almost-finished work, ask questions about something they're having problems with to see if anyone can help, talk about their in progress work to get ideas from the rest of the group, or ideas for something completely new, review some interesting papers, whatever you like.